It’s something that’s drilled into our heads over and over: You must maintain a good credit score.

 - Negative information that is factual but too old to still be on your report.
 Most listings must age-off after 7 ½ years.

 - Duplicate listings for the same account.
-For example, if an original creditor’s tradeline and a tradeline for the collector of that account are listed, one of those listings must be removed.
+For example, if both an original creditor’s tradeline and a tradeline for the collector of that account are listed, one of those listings must be removed.

 If you spot any of these mistakes, you will need to take steps to get the errors corrected.
 Inaccurate information on credit reports may bring your credit score down, which could impact terms for existing credit.
 As well, these errors may contribute to the determination of whether you get approved for new credit.